buena-pan/NAOJ_examples/src/doc/How_to_operate_spectrometer.md

 Then you have to give more capabilities to the binary that you generated.
 In this time should be under your _/Release_, but this depends on the configurations.
 > sudo setcap cap_sys_admin,cap_sys_nice=+ep **filepath**

 And  run the test driver from gpuspec-test-driver repository.
-This will simulate the DRXP data
+This will simulate ASC sub system
 > java -jar GPUSpectrometerTestDriver.jar

-To perform some simulated asc interaction you should do
+To perform some simulated ASC interaction you should do
-> ./setup.sh #inside test driver repo inside resources/
+> ./setup.sh #inside test driver repo under resources/

-followed by the desired test
+followed by the desired test instruccion set
 > ./t54_interferometry_control.sh

 you can see the final results by looking on